 degrees and that will damage the dust mite cover.

-All dust mite covers can be hand washed and hung to dry but
+All dust mite covers can be hand washed and hung

 sure your allergy covers are completely dry before you put them on your